dolaver/calsagos/README.md

 Full CALSAGOS documentation can be viewed in [pdf](http://www.baryons.org/ezgal/manual.pdf) format. # CAMBIAR

-If your scientific publication is based on either version of CALSAGOS, then please cite Olave-Rojas et al. 2022
+If your scientific publication is based on either version of CALSAGOS, then please cite Olave-Rojas et al. in prep.

 ## Testing